-The development has progressed to Stage 2A works located at Berth 101 (referred to as 'the site' or 'MBD Site Compound').
-The Stage 2A works include land-based construction works associated with the Marine Berth Construction and Dredging (MBD) and Onshore Receiving Facilities (ORF).
+The development has progressed to Stage 2A and Stage 2B works located at Berth 101 (referred to as the 'Marine Berth Construction and Dredging (MBD) Site Compound') and the Outer Harbour Dredged Spoil Containment Area (referred to as 'OHDSCA' or the Emplacement Cell).
+Collectively, these two locations are referred to as "the site".
 The Stage 2A works include:

-- Completion of excavation works undertaken during Stage 1 (including transport of spoil materials to Emplacement Cell Construction Site). - Construction of the quay wall at the MBD Site Compound. - Construction of ORF at the MBD Site Compound (including construction of Wharf Topside Area, Utility Area, and Common Area). - Installation and commissioning of power, communications, and potable water line. - Installation of gas pipeline within the MBD Site Compound as part of ORF.
+- Completion of excavation works undertaken during Stage 1 (including transport of spoil materials to the Emplacement Cell Construction Site). - Construction of the quay wall at the MBD Site Compound. - Construction of Onshore Receiving Facilities (ORF) at the MBD Site Compound (including construction of Wharf Topside Area, Utility Area, and Common Area). - Installation and commissioning of power, communications, and potable water. - Installation of gas pipeline within the MBD Site Compound as part of ORF.